vcycyv/react-redux-typescript-saga-webpack-springboot-jpa-pomotodo/README.md

 To use,
  1. clone/download the project
  2. run "gradle wrapper"
- 3. run "gradle build" (It will download jar files and js modules dependency)
+ 3. run "gradle build" (It will download jar files and js module dependency)
  4. Before importing the project into IDE,  comment out "//include 'src:main:frontend" from settings.gradle
  5. Import gradle project to IDE.
 (I use eclipse)
  6. create a postgre db named "pomotodo"